 Natural latex that is created without the use of harmful chemical and petroleum products is the best option for filling for your sofa because it can be used in place of other materials for the foam and padding.
 Although minimal chemicals are used during the manufacturing process, the natural latex undergoes heating and washing to remove traces of chemicals.
 In addition, natural latex is also biodegradable.

-2. Natural Paints and Finishes.
-If you want to avoid toxic chemicals, avoid products that contain VOCs.
+2. Natural Paint and Finishes: If you want to avoid toxic chemicals, avoid products that contain VOCs.
 VOCs, or Volatile Organic Compounds, are dangerous chemicals that are often found in furniture paints, glues and finishes.
 If you opt for solid wood furniture, you can avoid buying furniture that contains VOCs by selecting furniture with natural finishes, such as linseed oil.